ozanoguz/aws-ums-hol/docs/section-9-terraform-asg.md

 ## Step 1: Return to the Cloud9 IDE Home Directory

-Before cloning the Fortinet repository, return to your CloudShell home directory.
+Before cloning the Fortinet repository, return to your Cloud9 home directory.

 ```bash
 cd ~